Orthogonal Intertwiners for Infinite Particle Systems in The Continuum: Introduction

 However, the authors of \cite{intertwiningConsistent} only consider particle systems with a finite number of particles.
 The arguments presented in \cite{intertwiningConsistent} can apply to systems with infinitely many particles, subject to certain limitations.
 Specifically, to extend the analysis, it is necessary to have a reversible measure for the dynamics for such systems.
 Additionally, the concept of consistency alone is insufficient because removing a single particle does not link infinite and finite dynamics.
 However, it is worth noting that the intertwining relation \cite[Equation~(3.5)]{intertwiningConsistent} in terms of generalized falling factorial polynomials, together with reversibility, implies the intertwining relation \cite[Equation~(3.12)]{intertwiningConsistent} in terms of orthogonal polynomials.

 In this article, we present a novel approach for infinite particle systems with particles on a non-discrete space that overcomes these obstacles.
 Our alternative setup has two key features: firstly, only reversible measures for the unlabeled $n$-particle dynamics are required, which are more manageable to obtain than reversible measures for infinite dynamics.
 Secondly, we define consistency in a manner that is compatible with an infinite number of particles.
 Given these requirements, we find that infinite-dimensional polynomials of degree $n$ intertwine the dynamics of an infinite number of particles with the dynamics of $n$ particles where $n < \infty$.
 Our proof relies on explicit formulas for the infinite-dimensional orthogonal polynomials.

 Intertwiners for infinitely many particles have practical applications.
-In particular, we obtain new reversible measures for the dynamics of infinitely many correlated or sticky Brownian motions.
+By using the intertwining relation that we take as the definition for consistency we obtain new invariant measures for the dynamics of infinitely many correlated or sticky Brownian motions.
+Exploiting the orthogonality of the intertwining relations in terms of infinite-dimensional polynomials, allows us to enhance this result: we prove that these measures are, in fact, reversible.

 We illustrate our procedure by presenting examples of strongly consistent systems, called compatibility by Le Jan and Raimond \cite[Definition~1.1]{LeJanRaimond}.
 Such systems possess the property that the time-evolution of the process commutes with the removal of any deterministic particle.
 This characteristic, related to Kolmogorov's extension theorem, enables the construction of an infinite dynamics in a straightforward manner.
 Furthermore, there is a one-to-one correspondence between strongly consistent families and stochastic flows (see \cite{LeJanRaimond}).
 These flows can be interpreted as independent particles in randomly chosen environments.
 Brownian flows, such as the Arratia flow \cite{arratia1979coalescing,COALESCINGBROWNIANFLOWS}, the Harris flow \cite{HARRIS1984187}, or the Howitt-Warren flow \cite{howitt-warren2009}, are prominent examples of strongly consistent models.